Salam Shaker: Al Shorta

 Shakir started all six of Al-Shorta's 2005 AFC Champions League matches, being subbed off in only one of them.
 He was signed by Iraqi Premier League club Al-Talaba in 2005.

 Al Talaba

 Salam signed for Al Talaba in 2005 for one season, playing 19 times and scoring one goal.

 Erbil

-Salam moved to Kurdish club Erbil in 2006.
+Salam moved to Erbil in 2006.
 He remained there for two seasons where he won 2 league titles.

 Al Khor

 In 2008 Salam joined Qatari Club Al Khor.
 He remained there for over 7 years and played more than a century of matches.
+He captained the side for a number of seasons and is considered one of their greatest ever players.

 Second stint at Al Shorta

 Salam returned briefly to Al Shorta in 2015 and remained for one season where Al Shorta finished 3rd in the league.

 Al Fateh

 Salam signed for Saudi club Al-Fateh FC in 2015.
 He made his debut against Khaleej FC on 20 August of that year.
 He scored his first goal for the club in a 1–0 victory over Al-Taawoun FC in April 2016.
 Al Fateh narrowly avoided relegation in his first season for the club.
 Salam and Al Fateh mutually agreed to terminate the contract, citing player's personal reasons to do so.